shinnmar/shinnmar/README.md

 ## 🦄 About me
 <div align="center">
-I'm a person with creative mind who loves remote work and learn something new every day
+Hello there!
+I'm a Front-End Developer & UI Designer.
+I'm creative, responsible and passionate about CSS 💜
 </div>

 ### 🚀 Stack